benfry/processing4/CONTRIBUTING.md

 Processing is a massive project that has existed for more than 20 years.
 Part of its longevity comes from the effort that's gone into keeping things as simple as we can, and making a lot of decisions about *what to leave out*.
 Adding a new feature always has to be weighed against the potential confusion of one more thing—whether it's a menu item, a dialog box, a function that needs to be added to the reference, etc. Adding a new graphics function means making it work across all the renderers that we ship (Java2D, OpenGL, JavaFX, PDF, etc) and across platforms (macOS, Windows, Linux).

+## Editor

+The current Editor, based on the ancient [JEditSyntax](http://syntax.jedit.org/) package has held up long past its expiration date.
+[Exhaustive work](https://github.com/processing/processing4/blob/master/app/src/processing/app/syntax/README.md) has been done to look at replacing the component with something more modern, like `RSyntaxArea`, but it's simply not feasible without breaking a massive amount of code, and likely introducing a lot of regressions in the process.
+All for… code folding?
+An incrementally better experience?
+But with potential for major setbacks in low-level code?
+It's simply not a path that makes sense.

+With that in mind, any work on updating the editor and adding new features should be focused on first [adapting the preprocessor and compiler](https://github.com/processing/processing4/issues/117) to be wrapped using the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), so that we can link to other existing editors (Visual Studio Code and many others).
+It should be possible to create a Java-only, headless implementation that wraps the current source in this repository and can communicate via LSP.

+Once that initial work is done, more people can use popular tools like VS Code and others, and we can start building a new PDE that's as simple to use as the current application, based on something like [Theia](https://theia-ide.org/), a new editor platform that uses LSP as its basis.

+With that in mind, nearly all editor enhancement requests will be redirected to this aim.
+The current editor does what we want it to, for the intended audience, and improving it requires a better foundation as a starting point.

 ## Refactoring

 Refactoring is fun!
 There's always more cleaning to do.
 It's also often not very helpful.